How Interpolation Settings Work

 Use the strike / dip setting to affect the “shape” of the operation.

-- Increase this value to increase the effect of points in the strike direction
+- Increase this value to increase the effect of points in the "strike" direction that you have defined

 - A value of 1 results in a circular weighting function

-- A value of 2 results in points in the strike direction having twice as much influence
+- A value of 2 results in points in the chosen "strike" direction having twice as much influence as the perpendicular "dip" points

 Insight has two main algorithms for calculating values from neighbours: